The Shavingwood Workshop

 Picture

 One of the most common questions is how do I build this thing ?
 This table, box, chair or whatever this thing might be.
 Honestly just build it.
 The bottom line is the knowledge of how to build something comes from building it and the more you build it the better you will be at it.
 Nothing is a better teacher than repeating the same task over and over again, especially with the basics of woodworking.
-And over thinking

-it will almost always put a fast ending to what would have normally been a great idea.
+Over thinking it will always put a fast ending to what would have been a great idea.
 As woodworkers we always push our selves to try and be better than the last thing we created and we should, because this is how we grow both in knowledge and ability.
 But as a person building something for the very first time ever, it can be intimidating when you look at the way advanced woodworkers do things.
-Mortises, haunched
+Mortises, tenons, dovetails and even half blind dove tail, it is a lot to understand when you have no knowledge of any of it.
+My best advise to the first time woodworker is to just do what works for you, then do it again and again.
+This is how you gain the knowledge your looking for and grow in this craft.
+Because there is no rule that says you have to build anything a certain way.

 Picture